GDPR after the Deadline: The Emerging Challenges Tied to Information Privacy and Security

 Information privacy is still an afterthought for most organizations.
 Only 36% of organizations have a dedicated privacy function – a key factor in determining accountability.
 The other 64% either lodge responsibility in another function or have no privacy function to speak of.

-For nearly 40% of organizations, the primary reason to focus on GDPR is because they have to – it’s a legal obligation.
+For nearly 40% of organizations, the primary reason to focus on GDPR is that they have to- it’s a legal obligation.
 Missing from this fairly practical calculus is the fact that a strategic and focused approach to information management and information governance is not just good hygiene – it sets the stage for machine learning and artificial intelligence.

 There are a variety of accountability models for GDPR, with no clear winner: IT is responsible in 27% of organizations, followed by LOB (finance and operations, 19%), RM/Information Governance (15%), Legal (15%), and Compliance (13%).
 For AIIM audiences, the relatively low percentage of organizations that place GDPR responsibility with RM/IG perhaps reflects a long-term shift for this function in the direction of IT.